HichamDouch/personality_test_app/README.md

 ## Usage
-after all packages are installed you can start the project by those commands
+after all packages are installed you can start the project by :

 ```bash
 # run project